JeremyAdamHart/RenderingEngineLibrary/README.md

 The Extensions library contains multiple implementations of many of the base classes, and is a collection of useful functions, classes and shaders for various projects.

-<h2>Engine</h2>
+<h2>VR</h2>

+VR contains some useful functionality for incorporating the JORL library with a VR application.
+Currently only supports openvr.

+<h2>Examples</h2>

-Engine contains a sample application that incorporates the library code.
+The examples project contains several sample application that demonstrate how to use the JORL library.